jchamper/jchamper.github.io/README.md

 # Welcome to the Champer Lab

-Information about the Champer Lab, which will be joining the School of Life Sciences at Peking University and the Tsinghua-Peking Center for Life Sciences in early 2021.
+Information about the Champer Lab, which will be joining the School of Life Sciences at Peking University and the Peking-Tsinghua Center for Life Sciences in early 2021.

-View the site here: https://jchamper.github.io/.
+View the site here: https://jchamper.github.io

 ## Copyright and License